 Political contributions; prohibitions during procurement process.
 Includes the mayor or chief executive officer of a locality, school superintendent, and any member of a local governing body, planning commission, or school board in the current prohibition against knowingly soliciting or accepting a contribution, gift, or other item with a value greater than \$50 from any bidder, offeror, or private entity who has submitted a bid or proposal pursuant to the Virginia Public Procurement Act, the Public-Private Transportation Act, or the Public-Private Education Facilities and Infrastructure Act during the bidding period.
 The restrictions only apply if the stated or expected value of the contract is \$5 million or more and do not apply to contracts awarded as the result of competitive sealed bidding.
 Furthermore, no bidder, offeror, or private entity who has submitted a bid or proposal under such acts shall offer or promise to make such a gift to the mayor or chief executive officer of a locality, school superintendent, or any member of a local governing body, planning commission, or school board.
-Any violation shall be subject to a civil penalty of \$500 or up to two times the amount of the contribution or gift, whichever is greater.
-02/04/14 House: Continued to 2015 in General Laws Notes: City position: oppose HB 1219 Unconstitutional acts and ultra vires enforcement by localities; remedies.
+02/03/14 House: Referred to Committee on General Laws 02/04/14 House: Continued to 2015 in General Laws Notes: City position: oppose HB 1219 Unconstitutional acts and ultra vires enforcement by localities; remedies.
 Patrons: Marshall, R.G. and LaRock Summary as introduced:

 Unconstitutional acts and ultra vires enforcement by localities.
 Provides that any zoning ordinance of a locality that violates or unreasonably restricts the free exercise of rights guaranteed under the United States Constitution or the Constitution of Virginia shall be null and void and shall constitute a violation.
 Any enforcement by a locality of such ordinance shall be deemed a violation.
 In any litigation in which the constitutionality of a zoning ordinance or its enforcement is at issue, the ordinance shall not be given a presumption of constitutionality or presumption of validity.
 In any litigation involving a challenge under this statute, the burden of establishing compliance with the statute shall be on the locality.
 Any locality that violates the statute shall be liable to aggrieved persons in amounts equal to the fines and penalties that the locality seeks to impose on such aggrieved persons, plus actual damages including reasonable attorney fees.
 Any locality that willfully violates this statute, or whose interpretation or enforcement of ordinances willfully operates in violation of this statute, shall be liable to the aggrieved person for treble damages, plus reasonable attorney fees.
 Any official or employee of a locality that willfully violates this statute, or whose interpretation or enforcement of duties willfully operates in violation of the statute, may be personally liable to aggrieved persons in the amount equal to the fines and penalties that such official or employee seeks or sought to impose on such aggrieved persons plus actual damages and attorney fees.
 The Attorney General of Virginia shall establish a procedure whereby persons, including officials and employees of localities, may report violations.
 No locality may take disciplinary action against any official or employee for reporting such violations.
-The Attorney General (i) shall have authority to institute legal proceedings in the courts of the respective locality and (ii) may intervene in any proceeding to enforce this statute against any locality.
-02/12/14 House: Left in Courts of Justice

-Notes: City position: oppose

-HB 1226 Stalking; penalty.
+01/17/14 House: Referred to Committee for Courts of Justice 02/04/14 House: Assigned Courts sub: Constitutional Law Notes: City position: oppose HB 1226 Stalking; penalty.